Modern porch with many windows.

-These are all possible uses of a personal loan.
-With a personal loan, you receive a lump sum payment that you pay back over time, usually in monthly installments.
-You can use the funds from your personal loan to pay for anything.
+With a personal loan, you receive a lump-sum payment that you pay back over time, usually in monthly installments.
+You can use the funds from your personal loan to pay for almost anything.

 Be careful, too, of your personal loan’s interest rate.
 The higher the rate, the higher your monthly payment.
-If your credit is weak, you might be hit with a higher rate, meaning that you’ll pay more over time when repaying your loan.
+If your credit is weak, you might be hit with a higher rate, meaning you’ll pay more over time when repaying your loan.
 Depending on what you need the money for, you might find a cheaper alternative.

-Good Reasons For Using A Personal Loan
+Reasons For Using A Personal Loan

-Here are some of the more common reasons for using a personal loan.
+Next up, we’ll dive into some of the more common reasons for using a personal loan.

 Debt Consolidation

-Debt consolidation is one of the most popular uses for personal loans.
-This isn’t surprising: Many credit cards charge interest rates of 19% or higher.
-If you rack up thousands of dollars in credit card debts, these high interest rates can cause the amount that you owe to soar each month.
+Debt consolidation is one of the most popular uses of personal loans.
+This isn’t surprising: Many credit cards charge an interest rate of 20% or higher.
+If you rack up thousands of dollars in credit card debt, these high interest rates can cause the amount you owe to soar each month – and this is where a personal loan can help.
+You can take out a personal loan and use the cash from it to pay off your high-interest-rate credit card debt.
+You’d then pay back your personal loan in regular monthly installments.

 Home Improvements